What's Coming to Netflix in July 2021

 What’s Coming to Netflix on July 23rd

 - A Second Chance: Rivals!
-(2019) – An Australian feature film about a competitive gymnastic showdown.
+(2019) N – An Australian feature film about a competitive gymnastic showdown.

 - Bankrolled (2021) N – Mexican comedy about two millennials getting high and creating a new social justice app.